-- at least annually for higher risk customers or whenever a transaction with a high-risk country or high-risk customer occurs; - at least every 3 years for standard risk customers subject to sector specific guidance; and

-• at the point of a material change in the customer's circumstances, for example establishing connections with a higher risk jurisdiction or engaging in a higher risk business.
+- at least annually for higher risk customers or whenever a transaction with a high-risk country or high-risk customer occurs; - at least every 3 years for standard risk customers subject to sector specific guidance; and - at the point of a material change in the customer's circumstances, for example establishing connections with a higher risk jurisdiction or engaging in a higher risk business.

-However, given the nature of the Company's business, as part of its internal policy it undertakes a review of all its clients on annual basis, usually, every year around end of January or beginning of February.
+However, the Company, as part of its internal policy undertakes a review of all its clients on annual basis, usually, every year around end of January or beginning of February.
 This exercise shall be properly documented.